PrakharBarsainya/PrakharBarsainya/README.md

 ### 👨‍💻 About Me

-- 🔧 Currently working on **automation scripts, system tools, and full-stack projects**
+- 🔧 Currently working on **DSA, system tools, and full-stack projects**
 - 💡 Interested in **Python, Web Development, Databases, and Data Analysis**
 - 🌱 Always learning and building projects to sharpen my skills
 - 💬 Ask me about anything related to **Python, Git, Bash, or general dev tools**